 - The diagram shows this stitch worked with the sewing method, which takes the needle down and back up in a single stitch.
 However, you may find that you can stitch with more accuracy and get the proportions you want if you use the stabbing method.

 Ideas for Using Chinese Cross Stitch

 Although Chinese cross stitch naturally leads from one stitch into another to form a row, you can stitch these individually.
 You might also try stacking the rows to fill in a large area.

 Because this stitch forms a sort of grid, it would combine well with other stitches.
 Consider adding french knots or tiny standard cross stitches within the little open squares.
 Or, look to other stitch combinations for inspiration!

-For extra embellishment, you can even try weaving thread around the stitch in a way that's similar to these wrapped and woven stitches.
+For extra embellishment, you can even try weaving thread around the stitch in a way that's similar to wrapped and woven stitches.